w3teal/3kb/README.md

 ### Import and output folder

-Instead of using the default `content` and `_site` directory, you can configure it in `const inputDir`/`outputDir` in [weblog.config.json](https://github.com/w3teal/weblog.js/blob/main/weblog.config.json).
+Instead of using the default `content` and `public` directory, you can configure it in `const inputDir`/`outputDir` in [weblog.config.json](https://github.com/w3teal/weblog.js/blob/main/weblog.config.json).
 (In the output folder, you can also use that directory as asset storage)

 ### Edit layout